oinochoe/uglify-js-minify-css-allfiles/README.md

 [donate-url]: https://github.com/sponsors/oinochoe
 [create-pr]: https://github.com/oinochoe/ugly-code/pulls

-# Ugly-Code
+# uglify-js-minify-css-allfiles

-Ugly-Code helps hide the code you don't want to see, obfuscate the code in the deployment environment through a simple CLI in the build environment, and make it less recognizable to others. you can do this easily via `demo.js` file in `node_modules/ugly-code`. you are able to minify all files in a specific folder.
+uglify-js-minify-css-allfiles helps hide the code you don't want to see, obfuscate the code in the deployment environment through a simple CLI in the build environment, and make it less recognizable to others. you can do this easily via `demo.js` file in `node_modules/uglify-js-minify-css-allfiles`. you are able to minify all files in a specific folder.

 [![NPM](https://nodei.co/npm/uglify-js-minify-css-allfiles.png?downloads=true&stars=true)](https://www.npmjs.com/package/uglify-js-minify-css-allfiles)